Lanzarote Cycling Holiday

 23 to 44 miles/36 to 70 kms

 You’ll be spending another night in Playa Blanca tonight so today you have some choices.
 You can simply relax in Playa Blanca, either by the hotel pool or on one of the beautiful Papagayo Beaches on the edge of town.
 Alternatively, if you opted for the shorter itinerary yesterday then you may like to take a leisurely ride up the coast to El Golfo for a leisurely seafood lunch.
-The final choice, if you’re up for a full day’s cycling adventure, is to catch one of the ferries across the strait to neighbouring Fuerteventura for a tour of the northeast corner of the 2nd largest Canary Island.
+The final choice, if you’re up for a full day’s cycling adventure, is to catch one of the ferries across the strait to neighbouring Fuerteventura for a 70km tour of the northeast corner of the 2nd largest Canary Island.

-After disembarking in the bustling resort town of Corralejo the route leads you south along the coast.
+Fuerteventura: After disembarking in the bustling resort town of Corralejo the route leads you south along the coast.
 The buildings soon thin out and you enter a pristine world of dazzling white sand and turquoise sea.
 The Dunas de Corralejo are an immense area of sand dunes and stunning beaches more reminiscent of the Sahara Desert than the Canary Islands.

-A few kilometers further south the familiar volcanic scenery reasserts itself and you turn inland to begin a gentle ascent through a dramatic and barren landscape.
-Shortly after passing through the village of Vallebron you begin to descend towards an open plain dominated by Montana de Tindaya, a huge volcano revered as sacred by the Maxoratas, the original inhabitants of this island.
+A few kilometers further south ,the familiar volcanic scenery reasserts itself and you turn inland to begin a gentle ascent through a dramatic and barren landscape.
+Shortly after passing through the village of Vallebron, you begin to descend towards an open plain dominated by Montana de Tindaya, a huge volcano revered as sacred by the Maxoratas, the original inhabitants of this island.

 Slightly further on you reach La Oliva, the capital of Fuerteventura until 1860.
 The road north to Lajares has contrasting views on either side of the road, to your right the extensive lava flow from the towering Montana de la Arena and to your left a flat, desert-like landscape.
 In Lajares you’ll see a fine example of the traditional windmills, so typical of Fuerteventura, before turning eastwards back towards your starting point.
-The final descent to Corralejo provides some superb views of the town, Lobos Island just offshore and Lanzarote on the horizon.
-There are some great restaurants in the old town of Corralejo if you wanted to enjoy a meal before catching the ferry back to Playa Blanca.

 Day 7 : Playa Blanca – Arrecife